 Need help with formatting?
-Refer to a mini-manuscript PDF with examples of formatted pages.
+Refer to a Mini Manuscript PDF with examples of formatted pages.
 Watch PowerPoint slideshows about formatting rules.
+Use Microsoft Word-based templates to create pages.
 Set up a pre-submission consultation (during designated dates each semester).
 Come to a workshop.
 Call (562) 985-4013 or email any time with questions.

 Looking for a thesis?
 Information about CSULB graduate level manuscripts is available through the University Library online catalog.
 Titles written after 2008 are only available through ProQuest Dissertations and Theses database.

 Finishing up your research?
 Browse through Research Guides created by CSULB University Librarians.
 Borrow materials from other libraries with interlibrary services.

 The formatting information in this PowerPoint slideshow is geared specifically to the needs of CSULB students who are writing a thesis or project report for a master's degree or a doctoral dissertation using format rules from the 2016 edition of the University Style and Format Guidelines for Theses, Project Reports, and Dissertations, the ultimate resource for formatting graduate level manuscripts at California State University, Long Beach.
 This is the first in a SERIES OF THREE POWERPOINTS that cover format rules in more detail.